cyclus/cyclus.github.com/_sources/arche/index.rst.txt

 This guide assumes that you have |cyclus| installed, are familiar with running simulations and understand user-level concepts.

-To get started please follow the instructions in :doc:`hello_world`.
+To get started please follow the instructions in :doc:`hello_world_cpp`.

 .. raw:: html